Rock and neighboring counties see major downturn in infection rates

-The COVID-19 death toll for Rockingham County stands at 82 and has not increased in more than a month.
+The COVID-19 death toll for Rockingham County stands at 82 — as of March 9 — and has not increased in more than a month.
 Hospitalizations remain high and steady at 91, nearly the same number of inpatients recorded over the past two months.

 With an infection rate of 5%, Rockingham sits right on what the CDC terms a safe boundary for a community infection rate.
 An infection rate of 5% or below signals that a community has managed to keep transmission of COVID-19 under relatively good contol, experts contend.
 The statewide infection rate is at 4.6%, state health records show.